-ZENNER Datahub Howto: Setting up forwardings using MQTT as an example
+ZENNER Datahub Howto: Setting up Forwardings using HTTP as an example

-Cover image blog post ZENNER Datahub - Setting up forwardings with the example of MQTT
+Cover image blog post ZENNER Datahub - Setting up forwardings with the example of HTTP

 1. General